ogata-lab/eipl-docs/en/docs/install/quick-start.md

 ```

 ## Results
-The following figure shows the result of inference.
-The blue dots in the figure are the points of attention extracted from the CNN (Convolutional Neural Network),
-and the red dots are the points of attention predicted by the RNN (Recurrent Neural Network),
-indicating that the joint angles are predicted while focusing on the robot hand and grasped object.
+The figure below shows the inference results.
+The blue dots in the figure represent the attention points extracted by the Convolutional Neural Network (CNN), while the red dots indicate the attention points predicted by the Recurrent Neural Network (RNN).
+This visualization shows the prediction of joint angles with a focus on the robot hand and the grasped object.

 ![results_of_SARNN](img/sarnn-rt_4.webp){: .center}